🖨 3D Printer Radar

 💡About the Bambu Lab X1C

-The Bambu Lab X1C is Bambu's flagship enclosed CoreXY printer, featuring LiDAR-based first-layer scanning, AI-powered spaghetti detection, an on-board camera, and a carbon-fiber-reinforced hotend.
-Released July 2022, it set the standard for prosumer 3D printing and remains competitive — though a successor is overdue.
+The Bambu Lab X1C was Bambu's flagship enclosed CoreXY printer, featuring LiDAR-based first-layer scanning, AI-powered spaghetti detection, an on-board camera, and a carbon-fiber-reinforced hotend.
+Released July 2022, it set the standard for prosumer 3D printing.
+Bambu discontinued the X1 series in November 2025 — the H2S has taken the flagship hardware position with a 220% larger build volume and 1000 mm/s speed.

 • LiDAR first-layer scanning